arun-mittal/azure-generate-thumbnail-blob-upload-trigger-demo/README.md

 The Blob storage trigger starts a function when a new or updated blob is detected.
 The blob contents are provided as input to the function.

 The Azure Blob storage trigger requires a general-purpose storage account.
 Storage V2 accounts with hierarchical namespaces are also supported.
-To use a blob-only account, or if your application has specialized needs, review the alternatives to using this trigger.

 # Table of Contents
 1. [Overview](#overview)